Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 ### Handlebars' fail-softness
 undefined/null properties get ignored in Handlebars.
 This gives cleaner output and less conditional code, but is something to keep in mind when debugging.

+### Routing & outlet
+- Everything gets routed through the application.hbs, useful for:
+    - Setting the language
+    - Fetching data to render a common layout
+    - Basically to define structure & common markup across your application

+Subroutes render their content into the parent template {{outlet}}

 ## Commands

 ```sh